 She introduced me to the Michel Peissel’s bestseller Tigers For Breakfast about her and her Russian Ballet Dancer Husband, Boris‘ adventurous life in Kathmandu – about how they opened the until then Hidden Shangri-La of Himalaya to the outside world.

 Inge was a beautiful elderly woman whom we stayed in touch with until her death in 2013.
 Every time we met I came to the same conclusion: Her story must be more interesting than her husband’s.

-He lived Hard is the epitaph on Jim Edwards’ tomb stone.
-Being his wife must have been ‘interesting’ but difficult – as must the lives of the wives of (Inge’s) Boris or (Mette Rolff’s) John Coapman .
+He lived Hard is the epitaph on Jim Edwards’ tombstone.
+Being his wife must have been ‘interesting’ but difficult.
+Same with the lives Boris’ wife (Inge) and John Coapman’s (Mette Rolff) .

 So the way Inge Lisanevitch and Elizabeth Hawley had to help Mette escaping her choleric husband Coapman’s turbulent suspicions tells me that the answers to Claus Rolff’s question is hidden somewhere in Chapman’s ‘history’.

 Nepal’s ‘new’ history is in many ways unique.

 Lisa Choegyal knows what she writes about.
 The way she tells her stories made me stop up and re-read several times until I realised that she was actually part of the local crowd back in Mette Rolff’s days – and that I have ‘seen’ her name before – it turned out that I have kept other stories from her pen in my Kathmandu Stories Folder.